 Skip to content

 We talk about children, make policies for children, but rarely talk with children.
-Arm Kind finally gives children growing up in poverty a voice of their own — not as victims, but as experts of their own lives.
+Poor Child (Arm Kind) finally gives children growing up in poverty a voice of their own — not as victims, but as experts of their own lives.

 The Netherlands ranks 9th among the richest countries in the world.
 Yet 1 in 13 children here grows up in poverty.
 These children know exactly where it hurts.
 They have ideas about what could help.
 Their stories change how you see poverty — and what you believe is possible.